General Terms & Conditions

 VI.
 Reservation of title

 The supplier reserves title to the delivery object until all claims of the supplier made of the orderer originating from the business relationship, including future claims, also from contracts closed simultaneously or subsequently, have been settled.
 This also applies when individual or all claims of the supplier have been included in an open invoice and the balance has been balanced and acknowledged.
 In the event of behaviour contrary to contract on the part of the orderer, especially in cases of default of payment, the supplier is authorised to recover the delivery object following a dunning letter and the orderer is obligated to return.
 The recovery and the attachment of the object on the part of the supplier does not represent withdrawal from the contract, unless a declaration of withdrawal in writing on the part of the supplier exists.
-The ruling of Paragraph 13, Sec.
-3 of the Consumer Credit Act remains unaffected.
 In the event of attachment or other intervention on the part of third parties, the orderer must inform the supplier in writing without delay.
 The orderer is authorised to resell the object of delivery in a correct business transaction.
 However, he already now surrenders to the supplier all claims arising for him with reference to the receiver or third parties in the context of the resale, regardless of whether the goods subject to retention of title are resold without or following processing.
 The orderer shall also be entitled to collect these claims after the surrender.
 The capacity of the supplier to collect the claims remains unaffected by this.
 However, the supplier is obligated to dispense with collecting the claims as long as the orderer meets his payment obligations in an orderly fashion.
 The supplier may demand that the orderer disclose the surrendered claims and its debtors, provide all necessary information for collection, turn over the associated documents and inform the debtors of the surrender.
 When the object of delivery is resold together with other goods not belonging to the supplier, the claim of the orderer made against the recipient to the amount of the delivery price agreed upon between the supplier and the orderer is considered surrendered.
 The processing or alteration of the goods subject to retention of title shall always be conducted by the orderer on behalf of the supplier.
 If the objects of delivery subject to retention of title are processed together with other objects not belonging to the supplier, the supplier acquires partial ownership of the new object to the value of the goods subject to retention of title in relation to the other processed objects at the point in time of processing.
 The same applies to the object resulting from the processing as for the goods subject to retention of title.
 The supplier is obligated to release the securities to which he is entitled upon request of the orderer to the extent that their value exceeds the total claim arising from the business relationship by more than 20%, when this has not yet been settled.

 VII.
 Liability for defects and delivery